isomerpages/nlb-biblioasia/_oct-to-dec-2011/Imperial Anxieties: The Civilising Mission & Mui Tsai in the British Crown Colonies.md

  <div style="background-color: white;">Portrait of a Chinese <i>amah</i> with her charge, a European child, in a 1920 portrait. <i>Courtesy of National Museum of Singapore, National Heritage Board.</i></div>

-<center>We are dealing with a continually changing population, and, as everybody knows, away back for centuries past there have been social customs, as regards polygamy, the sale of children, and all the rest of it, inherent in Chinese life which are repugnant to our ideas and are extremely difficult to tackle, with a shifting Chinese population and particularly with a Chinese population so many of whom are living, not in houses, but in boats… We have set our hands to the plough to eradicate or mitigate the evils from those customs, and we are not going to turn back.
+We are dealing with a continually changing population, and, as everybody knows, away back for centuries past there have been social customs, as regards polygamy, the sale of children, and all the rest of it, inherent in Chinese life which are repugnant to our ideas and are extremely difficult to tackle, with a shifting Chinese population and particularly with a Chinese population so many of whom are living, not in houses, but in boats… We have set our hands to the plough to eradicate or mitigate the evils from those customs, and we are not going to turn back.

-— William Ormsby-Gore<br> Colonial Secretary, Statement on the Mui Tsai Commission Report, House of Commons, 2 June 1937, London[^1]</center>
+— William Ormsby-Gore<br> Colonial Secretary, Statement on the Mui Tsai Commission Report, House of Commons, 2 June 1937, London[^1]

 With the passing of the Mui Tsai Ordinance in 1932 in Malaya, the practice of employing female child servants within Chinese households quickly fell out of favour.[^2] The decline of *mui tsai* (妹仔; a euphemism for “little sister” in Cantonese), however, was not a straightforward affair for the British Colonial Office, who found themselves embroiled in a delicate tussle between anti-slavery and white feminist lobby groups, the Chinese elite, and the Protestant Church in Hong Kong and Malaya.[^3] The moral outrage, as expressed by abolitionists, was that the Colonial Office had turned a blind eye to the Chinese tradition of owning slave girls in its dominion, a custom that was unbefitting of western civilisation.